thecml/fall-risk-ranking/README.md

-# Fall Risk as a Ranking Problem
+# Fall Risk Assessment and Ranking using Survival Analysis

 ## About

-Code repository for paper "Fall Risk as a Ranking Problem".
+Code repository for paper "Fall Risk Assessment and Ranking using Survival Analysis".